foxriver76/ioBroker.docs/docs/de/adapterref/iobroker.modbus/README.md

 TR: Both solutions **RTU over TCP** and **TCP** works well.

-TR: ### Do not use multiple registers
+TR: ### Read interval
-TR: If slave does not support "write multiple registers" command, you can activate it to get warnings, when the multiple registers will be written.
+TR: Delay between two read requests in ms. Default 0.

 TR: ### Write interval
 TR: Delay between two write requests in ms. Default 0.

+TR: ### Update unchanged states
+TR: Normally if the value has not changed it will not be written into ioBroker.
+This flag allows to update the value's timestamp by every cycle.

+TR: ### Do not include addresses in ID
+TR: Do not add address in the generated ioBroker iD. `10_Input10` vs `Input10`.

+TR: ### Preserve dots in ID
+TR: With this flag the Name will be `Inputs.Input10`.
+Without => `Inputs_Input10`

 TR: ## Parameters for single address line in config
 TR: ### Address